bosun-monitor/bosun/configuration.md

 * graphiteHost: an ip, hostname, ip:port, hostname:port or a URL, defaults to standard http/https ports, defaults to "/render" path.
 Any non-zero path (even "/" overrides path)
 * graphiteHeader: a http header to be sent to graphite on each request in 'key:value' format. optional. can be specified multiple times.
 * logstashElasticHosts: Elasticsearch hosts populated by logstash.
 Must be a CSV list of URLs and only works with elastic pre-v2.
 The hosts you list are used to discover all hosts in the cluster.
-* ElasticHosts: Elasticsearch hosts.
+* elasticHosts: Elasticsearch hosts.
 This is not limited to logstash's schema.
 It must be a CSV list of URLs and only works with elastic v2 and later.
 The hosts you list are used to discover all hosts in the cluster.
 * influxHost: InfluxDB host address ip:port pair.
 * influxUsername: InfluxDB username.
 If empty will attempt to connect without authentication.
 * influxPassword: InfluxDB password.
 If empty will attempt to connect without authentication.